 Uni is a big investment, so you may need a student loan from one of the regional student finance organisations – they advise you to apply by around May/June before the start of your course.
 You might be eligible for additional funding from other organisations too.

-Students with disabilities and care leavers
+Disabled students and care leavers

 Universities and colleges have different ways they can support you in higher education.

 If you live outside the UK you’ll need to arrange a Tier 4 student visa – unless you’re an EEA or Swiss national.

 - If so, you’ll need to prove your English language skills, and make an application through UK Visas and Immigration (UKVI).

 - Your university or college will help you to apply, and you can enter your passport details here on ucas.com when you fill in your application or after you have submitted it.

 If you have any worries about starting your university course, just make sure you’re prepared.

 - Make a schedule and arrange any childcare you need.

 - Ask for help if there are any skills you need to update.

 - Take time to settle in and talk to other students and support staff.